ABOUT US

 ENDOW YOUR THOUGHTS WITH FAITH YOUR DEEDS WITH COURAGE YOUR LIFE WITH SACRIFICE SO ALL MEN MAY KNOW THE GREATNESS OF INDIA

-The Grandeur of the Durbar Hall
+The Grandeur of the Ganatantra Mandap

 Architectural Grandeur and Processional Design